alvinng4/Gravity-Simulator/README.md

 When starting the program, you can customize the settings using command-line arguments.

 ### Resolution and full screen
-The default resolution is 1366 x 768.
+The default resolution is 1920 x 1080.
 However, you can set your own resolution by the following commands:
 ```
 python3 gravity_sim -r <width> <height>
 ```
 ```
 python3 gravity_sim --resolution <width> <height>
 ```
-For example, if you want to set the resolution to 1920 x 1080, you may enter
+For example, if you want to set the resolution to 2560 x 1440, simply enter:
 ```
-python3 gravity_sim -r 1920 1080
+python3 gravity_sim -r 2560 1440
 ```

 ### Image scale